 Iceland was settled by Vikings in the late ninth century.
-Various Scandinavian countries ruled Iceland at different times, most recently Denmark.
-When Germany invaded Denmark during World War II, Icelanders took the opportunity to declare their independence.
+After initial independence it came under Norwegian rule, and then Danish.
+When Germany invaded Denmark and the Allies invaded Iceland during World War II, locals took the opportunity to declare their independence.

 Iceland was essentially a subsistence economy from settlement until World War II.
 Over the centuries since settlement, Icelanders endured many unfavorable climate changes and natural disasters (e.g. volcanic eruptions), exacerbated by deforestation and soil erosion.
-Starting in the mid-20th century, mechanization of the fishing fleet and increasing world demand for fish brought new prosperity to the small population.
+Starting in the mid-20th century, mechanization of the fishing fleet and increasing foreign investment brought new prosperity to the small population.
 In the last 60 years, Iceland has steadily built up its economy, infrastructure, educational system, and social services, and today it has one of the highest quality of life standards in the world.
-Although tourism recently passed fishing as the largest contributor to GDP, fish are still the most important export.
-Other industries are growing, notably aluminum smelted with inexpensive and renewable electricity.
-The population is still small, with around 366,000 inhabitants, about two-thirds of which is concentrated in the capital area.
+Fish is still the most important export, though other industries are growing; notably aluminum smelted with inexpensive and renewable electricity, and tourism.
+The population is still small, at about 369,000, about two-thirds of whom live in the capital region.